ludwigwinkler/ludwigwinkler.github.io/otherblog/_posts/2022-01-06-offshorefinance.md

 Enron used special purpose vehicles in the Bahamas to offload debt.
 Long-Term Capital Management did their leveraging in the Bahams as well.
 AIG Financial Products worked out of London and ...
-Northern Rock Granite Associates ...
+Northern Rock Granite Associates SPV ...

 ### Advantages for Tax Havens